Lars Jacobsen: Personal life

 In late 2009, Jacobsen became a father.

 Coaching career

 On 31 March 2021, it was confirmed that Jacobsen and former teammate and Danish international player, Daniel Agger, would take charge of Danish 1st Division club HB Køge, affective from 1 July 2021.

+On 5 of September 2023 DBU announced Jacobsen will be new assistant coach for Denmark national under-18 football team.